phnx-im/docs/src/spec/authentication_service.md

 In this chapter, we detail the different functionalitites of the authentication service.
 See the subchapter on [credentials](authentication_service/credentials.md) for more details on the credential types referenced in this chapter.

-The AS detailed in this section represents only the base-line version.
-A more sophisticated version with additional features such as better cross-signing and transparency is work in progress.

 For an overview over the security of the AS see [here](./authentication_service/security_guarantees.md).

 ## Configuration